equinixmetal-archive/docs-packet-legacy/STANDARDS.md

 ### How to properly name a file?

-We use dashes to split long file and directory names:
+We use dashes to split long file and directory names.
+Ex:

 ```
 docs/products/operating-systems/